What is the title of the degree?

 In addition to having official transcripts sent from all previous institutions, you also must submit:

 - A 500-word essay explaining the applicant's motivation for seeking graduate education, professional experience and career goals

 - Two letters of recommendation -- one preferably from a current/former professor addressing your writing and critical thinking skills and the other from a current/former employer addressing your motivation and seriousness of purpose for graduate work

-The resume and statement may be emailed to Graduate and Adult Enrollment at email@example.com or faxed to 412-392-6164.
+The resume and statement may be emailed to the Office of Graduate Admission at email@example.com or faxed to 412-392-6164.
 Other materials should be mailed to:

 Point Park University

 201 Wood Street